YXWU2014/IronOxide_TC/README.md

 - Pressure = 0.5Pa (5e-6 bar) and only Fe and O
 - used the BCC and Liquid phase from the TCFE11 database
 - used HEMATITE, MAGNETITE and WUSTITE phase from the SSUB5 database
+- plotting as T(K) and ln(Oxygen activity): referenced to the Oxygen gas at each temperature
 - (we can update the choice of databse later)

 see `Oxide_TC_equilibrium.py`